 The Southern Cross Rugby Academy is proud to announce our latest off season program is open for registrations.
-We are calling for Boys and Girls aged between the ages of 10 and 18, looking to improve their strength and conditioning while working on core skill development in preparation for the 2020 season.
-This year we are excited to extend our programs to include U10 – U12 Boys and U13’s Girls and bring a fully detailed Rugby development program for this group, whilst ensuring plenty of fun and learning through Rugby based games.
+We are calling for Boys and Girls aged between the ages of 10 and 18 (in 2021), looking to improve their strength and conditioning while working on core skill development in preparation for the 2021 season.
+This year we continue our programs to include U10 – U12 Boys and U13’s Girls and bring a fully detailed Rugby development program for this group, whilst ensuring plenty of fun and learning through Rugby based games.

 Our off season program will further focus on individual position specific skills and introduce Forward and Backline play to improve our older players Rugby technical and tactical knowledge.
 Another aspect that completes our whole player approach is increased off field development covering: goal setting, basic nutrition/hydration and recovery protocols for complete player development.

-This year our off season program covers the full week with sessions available: Monday, Tuesday, Wednesday and Thursday nights with each session maintaining its own Rugby focus to allow our participants maximum exposure to learn and develop throughout the 6wk program.
+This year our off season program covers 6wks and has sessions available: Monday, Tuesday, Wednesday and Thursday nights with each session maintaining its own Rugby focus to allow our participants maximum exposure to learn and develop throughout 6wk program.

-The 2019 program is designed to build the physical capabilities, performance mindset, core skills and position specific skill set of each player.
-Each participant receives specialised strength and conditioning programs, recovery, nutrition education, performance reviews, tracking and a progressive skill development program.
+The 2021 program is designed to build the physical capabilities, performance mindset, core skills and position specific skill set of each player.

 Strength and Conditioning training